-The information presented for this indicator is calculated using the same methodology as data published in Australian hospital statistics 2009-10.
+The information presented for this indicator is calculated using the same methodology as data published in Australian hospital statistics 2009-10 and the National Healthcare Agreement: performance report 2009-10.

 The data can be meaningfully compared across reference periods for all jurisdictions except Tasmania.
-2008-09 data for Tasmania does not include two private hospitals that were included in 2007-08 and 2009-10 data reported in National healthcare agreement reports.
+2008-09 data for Tasmania does not include two private hospitals that were included in 2007-08 and 2009-10 data reported in National Healthcare Agreement performance reports.

-However, caution is required when analysing SEIFA over time for the reasons outlined above (see Relevance section).
+Caution is also required when analysing SEIFA over time for the reasons outlined above (see Relevance section).
 Methodological variations also exist in the application of SEIFA to various data sets and performance indicators.
 Any comparisons of the SEIFA analysis for this indicator with other related SEIFA analysis should be undertaken with careful consideration of the methods used, in particular the SEIFA index used and the approach taken to derive quintiles and deciles.